TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/AimsunFromXTMF/AimsunController.md

 1. AimsunController opens a pipe to the AimsunBridge.
 1. Upon confirmation pipe is successfully open, AimsunController sends a SignalCommand.
-1. Upon confimration that Signal was properly received, AimsunController sends the data as a json payload execute the tool.
+1. Upon confirmation that Signal was properly received, AimsunController sends the data as a json payload execute the tool.
 1. AimsunController waits for the AimsunBridge to execute the tool.
 1. AimsunController reports back to user any failures and errors of the tool